 Different subwoofers have different power handling capabilities.
 This is especially true when subs come from different brands.
 This could lead to significant differences in air displacement depending on how power is handled.

 Loudness can also be affected by sensitivity, which is often overlooked.
 For the same signal power, a speaker with a sensitivity of 94db will sound almost twice louder than a sub with a sensitivity of 91db.

 What is the difference in sound quality between subs 10” and 12-foot?

 When comparing two drivers from the same family, the only difference is the cone size, there won’t be any sonic differences.

 Only then will you be able to tell if you reach the limit of the 10′, at which point the distortion will begin to appear.

 Sound quality is a complicated metric.
 The size of a driver does not determine how good a driver can produce sound.
 Other factors include magnet size and spider stiffness.

-The 12” sub will have a higher output in terms of bass but it won’t necessarily mean a better quality of sound.
-It will be difficult to discern a difference in sound quality if your subwoofers have been maintained.
+The 12” sub will have a higher output in terms of bass but it won’t necessarily mean a better quality of sound. it will be very hard to nearly impossible to hear a sonic difference from just a size difference.

 Here’s one example where you might notice a difference.